Response Spectrum Functions

 Enter spectral data for response spectrum analysis.

 Response Spectrum Analysis calculates modal responses using the natural periods obtained by Eigenvalue analysis.
 Therefore, Response Spectrum Function must be defined, which includes the range of the natural periods obtained from the Eigenvalue analysis.
+Range of the natural periods obtained from Eigenvalue analysis |

 ||||||||||||||||||||||||||||||||||||||